Glance-net/core-sample/README.md

-# core-sample
+# Presence connection sample using old APIs
-Example showing the difference between using the old APIs and the new ones from 6.8.6
+Using `GlanceCore`, `GlanceVisitor` and `GlancePresenceVisitor` can lead to unexpected behaviors since the new API should've been used, in that case, might be needed to use `Glance` instead.
+There are code samples using `Glance` in this repo as well.